crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 is the correct question to ask yourself.
 The interfaces are more important than the implementation, and the implementation is important but it rarely is perfect and it rarely needs to be perfect.

-Given the above situation with deadlines, and code perfection, we now come to the crux of one true benefit of microservices; and it is not deployment frequency.
+Given the business deadlines, and code perfection, we now come to the crux of one true benefit of microservices; and it is not deployment frequency.

-### The real benefit of microservices:  judgment calls
+### The real benefit of microservices:  judgment calls in isolation

-The benefit of microservices is the situational awareness and the cost-benefit analysis in the time spent on the code and the relative risk taken in the decisions.
+The benefit of microservices is the situational awareness and the cost-benefit analysis.
+This is where programmers make a relative value judgement on the code and the relative risk taken in the decisions.

-When you work in a microservices environment, the programmers can make those judgement calls in isolation.
+When you work in a microservices environment, programmers make those judgement calls in isolation.
 Libraries also afford a similar independence though, at 1/10th the cost of the microservices.

-When you move to a shared code base there is an opportunity for **organizational dysfunction and distress.**  Programmers don't like this and leads to low job satisfaction scores, which have become severely overvalued in business today.
+When you move to a shared code base there is an opportunity for **organizational dysfunction and distress.**  Programmers don't like this and leads to low job satisfaction scores.

 How does this dysfunction arise?

 #### Code reviews, and release cycles